 Silently, with mute prayers to St. Nicholas and the Virgin Mary during the Greek War of Independence, Greece’s islanders — from the small islands of Hydra, Spetses, and Psara — pilot their floating bomb towards a Turkish frigate.

-The bomb — an old, aging ship, stripped of its fittings, filled with gunpowder and pitch, with tangling yardarms and tinder-dry canvas — only waits for the spark.
+The bomb, an old, aging ship stripped of its fittings and filled with gunpowder and pitch with tangling yardarms and tinder-dry canvas, only awaits the spark.

 These were the fireships of the Greek War of Independence.

 In early modern naval warfare, fireships had been used in many naval encounters, as a way for smaller, more nimble, better-skilled fleets to counter the large traditional warships with their rows of cannon.

 The technology is simple, and indeed fire as a naval weapon is as old as warfare itself.

 Certainly, by 1821, most navies had countermeasures and the fireship was obsolete.

 It was a weapon of necessity, which although technically obsolete, was still used by the skilled sailors of the Greek Navy to a devastating, asymmetric effect.

 Fireships tended to be older, smaller vessels, which were refurbished with combustibles, such as gunpowder and pitch, to basically become floating bombs.

 All the rigging, along with their sails, might be doused with various materials both to stoke the flames and to entangle with the target ship.